APTreasure/blooket-and-kahoot/README.md

-# Blooket & Kahoot
+# Blooket and Kahoot

 ### Installation
+1. Make sure you are not signed into your browser as a managed/school account
-1. Click on the bookmark you want
+2. Click on the bookmark you want
-2. Press CTRL + A
+3. Press CTRL + A
-3. Drag the highlighted text into your bookmarks bar
+4. Drag the highlighted text into your bookmarks bar
-4. (Optional) Change the name of the bookmark
+5. (Optional) Change the name of the bookmark

 P.S: Please make an issue if a bookmark breaks

 ---
-(Last update on 7th of May 2024)

 ### Blooket
 - [Highlight Answers](/HighlightAnswers.js?raw=true)
 - [Auto Answer](/AutoAnswer.js?raw=true)

 ### Kahoot
-- [No Name Restrictions](/NoNameRestrictions.js?raw=true) (Use before Game PIN)
+- [No Name Restrictions](/NoNameRestrictions.js?raw=true) (Use before name randomizer)
 - [Keyboard Buttons](/KeyboardButtons.js?raw=true) (Click 1, 2 ,3, 4 for buttons)

 ---